jtvanleuven/viral_attenuation/README.md

-# Viral attenduation of phiX174 bacteriophage
+# Viral attenuation of phiX174 bacteriophage

 To investigate how codon choice and mRNA folding stability affect viral fitness, we built phiX viruses with altered codon preference and mRNA folding stability characteristics.